animeshsrivastava24/Arduino-Core-Documentation/README.md

 The [Wiki](https://github.com/animeshsrivastava24/Arduino-Core-Documentation/wiki) of the Repository is dedicated to the Documentation.
 Please refer to the Table of Contents below for more detailed information.

 ## Table of Contents
-1. Introduction to Arduino Core.
+1. Introduction to Arduino Core(https://github.com/animeshsrivastava24/Arduino-Core-Documentation/wiki/1.-Introduction-to-Arduino-Core)

 2. Source file and building process.